ariyanzri/Capstone1_Foss/code/README.md

  ```sudo snap install docker```.
 * Pull this docker from docker hub to run the code with
 ```sudo docker pull ariyanzarei/foss_image```
-* Clone this github repository.
+* Clone this github repository to your home directory.
 ```git clone https://github.com/ariyanzri/Capstone1_Foss.git```
 * Change directory to
 ```cd [path to git]/Capstone1_Foss/code```.